Pineville in Rapides Parish, Louisiana — The American South (West South Central)

 Location.
 31° 19.633′ N, 92° 26.893′ W. Marker is in Pineville, Louisiana, in Rapides Parish.
 Marker is on Monroe Highway (U.S. 71/165) near Rainbow Drive, on the left when traveling east.
 Touch for map.
 Traveling on US71/US165 across the O.K.
 Allen bridge from Alexandria to Pineville.
 The marker is on the left, a few dozen yards from the bridge.
 Marker is in this post office area: Pineville LA 71360, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker, as the crow flies.
+At least 8 other markers are within walking distance of this marker.
 The Red River Campaign (approx. 0.4 miles away); Bailey's Dam (approx. 0.4 miles away); The Dam Works (approx. 0.4 miles away); Pierson Lake (approx. 0.7 miles away); Central Louisiana State Hospital Cemetery (approx. ¾ mile away); Red Hill (approx. 0.8 miles away); Mount Olivet Chapel (approx. 0.8 miles away); Pineville #4 (approx. 0.9 miles away).
 Touch for a list and map of all markers in Pineville.